 This is the right time, place, and the right group of people for our return to downtown Asheville.

 The S&W Market will feature four curated, crave-worthy food stalls on the main floor that tell the story of the city in different bites.
 Highland will have two bars, one on the main floor with the food, and a full taproom experience on the mezzanine.

 You’ll be able to get great food and a fantastic beer and sit on the main floor, the mezzanine - with a view of the activity below or a view of the city - or outside in the expanded sidewalk.
-Off the mezzanine, there is also an intimate private event space with room for 40 seated guests.

 The design of the S&W Market, inside and out, is amazing.
 With an Art Deco facade and a full array of ornate elements from the terrazzo floors to the brass lighting fixtures overhead, this building is truly an icon of the period.